* United States imposes 220 pct duty on CSeries jets

 "There hasn't been because this aircraft does not compete with Boeing so we're confident that we will be able to demonstrate that and have this case dismissed."

 Given the importance of Northern Ireland's Democratic Unionist Party (DUP) to May's own position as prime minister, mass job losses at the Belfast factory would be particularly sensitive.

 The setback has come at a bad time for May, who was severely weakened by her party's poor showing in an election in June and who has been struggling to contain infighting within her top team over Brexit.

 Manufacturing Northern Ireland, an industry group, said the row was an ominous sign of the difficulties Britain could face after Brexit.

 "What we could be witnessing is the fundamental difference between being a fully-fledged member of an internal market and a junior partner in a free trade agreement," it said.

 "This does not bode well for the UK's plan to be a leader in global free trade nor indeed ambitions of a free trade agreement with the EU which cannot match the benefit we currently enjoy as part of the EU's Single Market."

-Arlene Foster, leader of the DUP, the Northern Irish party that is propping up May's minority government, signalled she would put pressure on May to act.
+Arlene Foster, the DUP leader, signalled she would put pressure on May to act.

-"Everyone realises how important Bombardier is to Northern Ireland and we will use our influence with our government to make sure that continues," she told Sky News.
+"Everyone realises how important Bombardier is to Northern Ireland and we will use our influence with our government to make sure that continues," she said on Sky News.